dstnbrkr/componentkit/_docs/debugging.md

 This helper really shines when you can actually see the view hierarchy, be it in Xcode or [Reveal](http://revealapp.com/)

-If you use the the `Xcode`'s default `Debug View Hierarchy` tool to see the individual views:
+If you use the the Xcode's default *Debug View Hierarchy* tool to see the individual views:

 ![Debug Components with Xcode](/static/images/xcode-debug.png)